 EDIT: I have since removed the two plastic panels and carpet I originally put back into place.
 Gram strategy!

 Almost Time For a Beer

 From this point forward you can follow Flyin’ Miata’s instructions.
 Put the seat belt reels back in place using the Hard Dog retractor bars.
 I didn’t put the large panel back in place.
 Too damn much work.
-I did put the other plastic bits into place.
+I did put the other plastic bits into place around the seatbelts.
 That’s it.
 Not an installation for the faint of heart but certainly doable if you’ve some mechanical experience.